kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

         config.disksize.size = '150GB'

+To provide enough working memory for the large LAZ point cloud files, we need to change the memory to 4 GB

+    config.vm.provider "virtualbox" do |vb|
+      #   # Customize the amount of memory on the VM:
+        vb.memory = "4096"
+    end

 In order to use Jupyter Notebook from our VM, we also need to change the following line in our Vagrantfile

     # config.vm.network "forwarded_port", guest: 80, host: 8080